-Budgeted cost: £4 500
+Budgeted cost: £13 400

 Activity Evidence that supports this approach Challenge number(s) addressed Power of Reading Books High quality texts are used to inspire children to read and be exposed to a rich vocabulary.
 Additional units are introduced to strengthen and broaden pupils' vocabulary and to widen the selection of books available in order to appeal to a greater number of pupils.
 The Power of Reading is CLPE's proven resource and training programme which uses quality children's literature and creative teaching approaches to support schools to develop a high quality literacy curriculum and foster a whole school love of reading and writing.
-1;2;3 Staff CPD (new staff including ECTs) in Let's Think in English Pupils are encouraged to think independently using a teaching programme which develops higher-order skills needed for success in English.
-These include inference, deduction and analysis together with confidence and resilience when responding to unfamiliar texts.
-1;2;3 Purchase of Books In order to inspire children to read independently, class teachers have an allocated termly budget to improve classroom book corners.
-1:2:3
+1;2;3 Staff CPD Staff are given the knowledge to understand trauma and its effects on pupils and the tools to help children deal with those consequences.
+Staff are given the knowledge and skills to make their teaching fully inclusive without lowering expectations 1;2;3 Purchase of Books In order to inspire children to read independently, class teachers have an allocated termly budget to improve classroom book corners.
+To ensure that reading books match the phonics programme, new books have been purchased 1:2:3